libreswan/libreswan/mk/README.KVM.md

 Installing libreswan
 --------------------

-Use:
+To install libreswan on all test domains (except nic), use:

     make kvm-install

+and to install libreswan on just one domain, for instance "east", use:

+    make kvm-install-east

-To install/update a single domain use a target like "kvm-install-east".
-To clean the build directory use:
+To clean the kvm build directory use:

     make kvm-clean